Optimize APIs with Robust Error Handling Strategies

 Idempotency Keys: The Safety Net

-4. Implementing the Circuit Breaker Pattern for Cascading Failures
+How Does the Circuit Breaker Pattern Prevent Cascading Failures?

 In a complex web of integrations, one slow or failing API can act like a dam, causing requests to pile up and eventually crashing the calling system.
 The Circuit Breaker Pattern is an advanced stability pattern that prevents a single failure from cascading through your entire stack.